-Activity Premises Targets and deadlines The Agency's targets for 2014 are to: (indicative) Successfully move to its permanent premises in Ljubljana by 1 February 2014 (subject to the timely finalisation of the procurement procedure as well as timely completion of the fitting-out of the premises).
-Finalise the procurement procedure in view of the delivery of any additional equipment required for the new premises by 1 February 2014, or, in the case of equipment required by additional staff being recruited by the Agency, by the time such staff joins the Agency.
-Finalise the procurement procedure(s) for any additional services that might be needed in the new premises by 1 February 2014.
-Ensure that all utility and additional services arrangements are in place in order to occupy the building in due time.
+Activity Premises and facility management Targets and deadlines The Agency's targets for 2014 are to: (indicative) Successfully move to its permanent premises in Ljubljana by 1 February 2014 (subject to the timely finalisation of the procurement procedure as well as timely completion of the fitting-out of the premises).
+Finalise the procurement procedure in view of the delivery of additional equipment required for the new premises by 1 June 2014, or, in the case of equipment required by additional staff being recruited by the Agency, by the time such staff joins the Agency.
+Finalise the procurement procedure(s) for additional facility management related services that are needed in the new premises by 1 April 2014.
 Performance indicators New premises occupied by 1 February 2014.
-Delivery of any additional equipment required for the new premises as well as all related services needed for the normal functioning of the new premises in place by 1 February 2014, or, in the case of equipment required by additional staff being recruited by the Agency later in the year, by the time such staff joins the Agency.
-Staff resources allocated 3.0 FTE Risk assessment Unforeseen delays in the finalisation of the procurement procedure for the Agency's permanent premises, which might result in delays in the removal of the Agency.
+Delivery of additional equipment required for the new premises as well as all related services needed for the normal functioning of the new premises in place by 1 August 2014, or, in the case of equipment required by additional staff being recruited by the Agency later in the year, by the time such staff joins the Agency.
+Staff resources allocated 2.0 FTE Risk assessment Unforeseen delays in the finalisation of the procurement procedure for the Agency's permanent premises, which might result in delays in the removal of the Agency.

 Unforeseen delays in the fitting-out of the Agency's permanent premises, which might result in delays in the removal of the Agency.
 Delay in the related tenders and arrangements for additional furniture, appliances, IT infrastructure and related services.